 15. China used to be the number one US trade partner until 2019.

 However, this is no longer the case, partly because of the tariffs that the US imposed on over $250 billion worth of Chinese goods in the ongoing trade war between Washington and Beijing.

 This is not to say that the two countries have completely stopped trading, and they still remain important partners.
-While this did initially slow down China, rapid economic growth was soon reestablished.
+At the same time, this did initially slow down China’s rapid economic growth.

 The size of China’s workforce has been in decline for seven years in a row.
 In 2011 their working population (16–59) was 925 million people.

-Due to a drastic drop in fertility rate, which went from 5.8 in 1964 to 1.6 in 2012, the labor force dropped to 897 million in 2018 and is predicted to keep dropping until it reaches 700 million by 2050, which will have a tremendous effect on the People’s Republic of China economic growth rates.
+Due to a drastic drop in fertility rate, which went from 5.8 in 1964 to 1.6 in 2012, the labor force dropped to 897 million in 2018 and is predicted to keep dropping until it reaches 700 million by 2050.
+This will have a tremendous effect on the People’s Republic of China economic growth rates.

 How much does China’s economy grow each year?

 On average, the Chinese economy grew at an annual rate of 10% since the 1980s.
 That said, in Q1 of 2021, the country’s economy reached a record growth of 18.3%, followed by an increase in industrial output (14.1%) and retail sales (34.2%).

 At the same time, China was the only country that registered economic growth in 2020 (about 2.3%).
 Likewise, the country’s goal in 2021 is to reach economic growth of at least 6%.

 The economy expanded thanks to a set of economic reforms introduced in the 1980s.
 One of the major turning points was attracting up to $139 billion a year in foreign investments and focusing on export activities, which rose by 9.3% in 2018.